What Is Dry January? How to Start Your 2021 Alcohol-free.

 How to avoid being a sober tourist

-• Avoid bragging: If giving up alcohol is a breeze for you, that doesn’t discount the challenges that some people face in getting sober.
+• Avoid bragging: If giving up alcohol is a breeze for you, that’s great!
+But it doesn’t discount the challenges that some people face in getting sober.
 For people with full-blown substance-use disorder, it can be freakin’ hard.

-• Understand that sobriety is a lifelong process: For many people in recovery, sobriety is a life-long journey that may include therapy, medication, and regular support groups.
-It’s not a whole-30 diet or detox fad.
+• Understand that recovery is a lifelong process: For many people in recovery, this is a life-long journey that may include therapy, medication, and regular support groups.
+It’s not a juice cleanse or detox fad.
 It’s a matter of life or death.

-If Dry January sounds like just what you need to start 2021 off right, congratulations!
-Giving up alcohol for 30 days (or just reducing your consumption) has many benefits.
+If Dry January sounds like just what you need to start the year off right, congratulations!
+Giving up alcohol for 31 days (or just reducing your consumption) has many benefits.
 Depending on how much you’re drinking, you might find it simple to go alcohol-free or might need some support along the way.
 No matter your path, remember Dry January is 100% do-able.
 Here are some strategies to survive a month without alcohol:

 • Talk to your medical team: If you’re drinking more than 3-4 drinks a day, or over 7-10 drinks a week, talk with your doctor before you quit drinking entirely.
-Alcohol withdrawal can be unpleasant and in some cases life-threatening.
+Alcohol withdrawal can be unpleasant and even life-threatening.
 A clinician can walk you through the best steps to quit safely.
-Workit Health offers clinical care in certain states to those interested in giving up alcohol.

-• Manage stress: If you unwound with alcohol in the evening, it’s important to find other ways to relieve stress.
-Take up meditation, try a new workout, or give yourself permission to watch a favorite show and do nothing else guilt-free for an hour.
+• Manage stress: If you typically unwind with alcohol in the evening, it’s important to find other ways to relieve stress.
+Take up meditation, try a new workout, or give yourself permission to watch a favorite show and do nothing else, guilt-free, for an hour.

 People who read this article also browsed: